Titantek/ada-outlier-datastory/index.md

 Further comparison between finished/unfinished:

 ![distrib_paths_per_game](/ada-outlier-datastory/assets/img/distrib_paths_per_game.png)
+--->

 Are there other factors that influence the success rate?
 Let's investigate that.

+The shortest path between two articles is given by the minimum number of links you must click plus 1.
 HERE:: definition of the shortest path = number of links clicked + 1.
 Shortest path of 2 = the link of the target is already on the start article. explain that we kicked out games where player didn't click at all. so shortest length possible of a game = 2